 The local Tooloom Creek has some spectacular falls that are located just outside of Urbenville.
 The falls on the Tooloom Creek are about eight metres high and drop into a broad, deep pool.
 Traditionally the falls marked the boundary between the Gidabal and Wurlabal clans of the Bunjalung tribe.
 The word Tooloom is corrupted from the Gidabal word Doolloomi, which means headlice, and it is said that these are found around the deep, potentially dangerous pool beneath the falls.
-In the gentle way that Aboriginals have with their children this was told to them to deter them from swimming there.
+The local indigenous people probably told their children this story to deter them from swimming there.
 It is also believed spirits live in the pool.
-Tooloom Falls is one of the most significant sites in Gidibal country and was declared an aboriginal place in 1977 under the National Parks and Wildlife Act.
+Tooloom Falls is one of the most significant sites in Gidibal country and was declared an Aboriginal place in 1977 under the National Parks and Wildlife Act.

-About 20 km from Urbenville, to the right, is a signposted side road, to Bean Creek Falls.1km down this road is a picnic area and a short walk will bring you to the scenic Bean Creek Falls.
+About 20 km from Urbenville on the Clarence Way, to the right is a signposted side road to Bean Creek Falls.
+One kilometre down this road is a picnic area and a short walk will bring you to the scenic Bean Creek Falls.
 The falls give a spectacular view with the remnant rainforest creating a magnificent backdrop.

 Located on Paddy’s Flat Road, Pretty Gully was named for the striking subtropical rainforest that forms a lush canopy over the spring fed creek.
 It was named a flora reserve by NSW National Parks and Wildlife in 1985 to protect the rare species of native plants gazetted in the area.

-In Urben St you will find the Pioneer Cottage and Historical Museum, situated in a building built of hoop pine for the Lamb family at Legume (39 km to the north-west by road) in 1892.
-It was relocated to its present site in 1977.
-The building has been restored.
-It has a high hipped roof, a bullnose verandah and timber battens.
-There are local historical displays relating to the town and district and the timber industry.
-The museum is open on the 1st and 3rd Sunday of the month or by appointment.
-Phone (02) 6634 1254.
+In Urben St, Urbenville, 39 km to the north-east of the lodge by road, you will find the Pioneer Cottage and Historical Museum.
+This hoop pine building was originally built in 1892 for the Lamb family and it was located at Legume before being relocated to its present site in 1977.
+The building has now been restored and features a high hipped roof, a bullnose verandah and timber battens.
+Inside the building there are local historical displays relating to the town and district and the timber industry.

 Close to Paddy’s Flat Bridge lies tank traps left behind by the Australian Defence Force from World War II, when it was feared Australia could potentially be invaded by the Japanese.
 The tank traps have been used as evidence to suggest the controversial ‘Brisbane Line’ was in fact part of the Australian Government’s defence strategy.